sahad-systech/v360chat_package/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# view360_chat
+# 📦 view360_chat

 `view360_chat` is a Flutter package designed for seamless integration of **View360's real-time chat system** into your applications.
-It enables customer support chat functionality with features like live socket communication, file sharing, and message delivery tracking — ideal for apps requiring a responsive customer interaction experience.
+It enables customer support chat functionality with features like live socket communication, file sharing, and message delivery tracking — ideal for apps requiring responsive customer interaction.

 ---

 ## 🧩 Features

-- 🔌 **Real-time Socket Connection** — Connect instantly to View360’s chat server.
+- 🔌 **Real-time Socket Connection** — Instantly connect to View360’s chat server.
-- 💬 **Send Messages** — Deliver customer messages with optional file attachments.
+- 💬 **Send Messages** — Send messages with optional file attachments.
-- 📥 **Retrieve Chat History** — Fetch all previous messages in a conversation.
+- 📥 **Retrieve Chat History** — Access the full conversation history.
-- 🧾 **Customer Information Support** — Easily handle customer name, email, and phone number.
+- 🧾 **Customer Information Handling** — Easily pass customer name, email, and phone number.
-- ⚙️ **Simple Setup** — Quick and easy configuration with your base URL and App ID.
+- ⚙️ **Simple Setup** — Configure quickly with your base URL and App ID.
+- 📲 **Push Notifications** — Receive notifications directly from View360.

 ---

 ## 🛠️ Connecting the Socket

-First, you need to connect the socket.
-This is used to receive messages from the agent side.
+First, connect the socket to start receiving messages from the agent side.
-You can do this during the chat registration page, which helps you obtain `socketManager.socket.id` that is required for sending messages using `sendChatMessage()` for the first time.
-You also need to provide the `baseUrl`.

-In the `onMessage` callback:
-- `content` refers to the message sent by the agent,
+### Parameters:
+- `baseUrl`:  View360 server URL.
-- `createdAt` indicates when the message was created,
+- `onMessage`: Callback triggered when a message is received from the agent.

+Inside the `onMessage` callback:
+- `content`: Message from the agent.
-- `senderType` always refers to the agent,
+- `createdAt`: Timestamp of the message.
+- `senderType`: Sender info (always the agent).
-- `filePaths` contains any files sent by the agent.
+- `filePaths`: Any file attachments from the agent.

+### Example

 ```dart
 import 'package:view360_chat/view360_chat.dart';